cocmd/website/docs/configuration/app-specific-configurations.md

 executable path contains the string "Telegram".
 You'll learn all about available filters in the [Filters section](#filters).

-* We then set `enable: false`, disabling Espanso.
+* We then set `enable: false`, disabling Cocmd.

-Espanso will now use the configuration defined in the `config/telegram.yml` file while using Telegram and the default one while using other applications.
+Cocmd will now use the configuration defined in the `config/telegram.yml` file while using Telegram and the default one while using other applications.

 Inside the app-specific configuration you can define most of the options you would customize